Advice for adults with care & support needs

 Sexual abuse – where someone touches your body without you saying that it is OK, or where someone makes you take part in, or watch sexual acts that you don’t want to, or make you feel uncomfortable.
 It is not OK for anyone to touch your body unless you say they can, or to make you look at or do something you don’t want to.

 Financial abuse – where someone takes your money, property or other things that belong to you, or makes you sign for things like loans that you don’t want or don’t understand.
 It is not OK for anyone to take your money, or your property, or to get you to agree to anything about money that you don’t understand.

 Emotional abuse – where someone shouts at you, says nasty things about you, threatens you or makes you feel scared.
-Its not OK for anyone to bully you.
+It is not OK for anyone to bully you.

 Neglect – where someone who should look after you doesn’t do what they should and leaves you without the care and support you need.
 The person who should look after you might be a friend or family member or a paid carer.
-It is not OK for anyone who should look after you to leave you cold, hungry, wet, soiled, without your tablets or dirty.
+It is not OK for anyone who should look after you to leave you cold, hungry, wet, soiled or without your tablets.